tzulberti/Flask-PyPi-Proxy/README.rst

 ==========

-* A local PyPI mirror to download the eggs faster and doesn't depends on Pypi or any other service.
+* A local PyPI mirror to download the eggs faster and doesn't depends on PyPI or any other service.

 * Uploading your private python packages.
 This is useful if you work for a company that have eggs, but doesn't open source them :(